denistsoi/old.denistsoi.github.io/_posts/2014-02-18-getting-started-with-golang-part-5.md

     [Hello World]

-The type [n]T is an array of n values of type T.
+> The type [n]T is an array of n values of type T.

-The expression
+> The expression:
     var a [10]int
-declares a variable a as an array of ten integers.
+> declares a variable a as an array of ten integers.

-An array's length is part of its type, so arrays cannot be resized.
+> An array's length is part of its type, so arrays cannot be resized.
 This seems limiting, but don't worry; Go provides a convenient way of working with arrays.

-Moving On
+##### Moving On...

 ### Lesson 32
 [GO SLICES](http://tour.golang.org/#32)